 - Keep a list of emergency numbers safe

 Register as a resident in Austria

-If you are establishing residence in Austria, you will need to register your arrival in the country within your first week.
+If you are establishing residence in Austria, you will need to register your arrival in the country within your first week; this is regardless of whether you’re renting or securing a mortgage for a house of your own.
 You can do this at the local Meldebehörde (registration authority) for yourself and all minors living in the same household.
-You can also read our Guide to visas and immigration in Austria for further information.
+You can also read our guide to visas and immigration in Austria for further information.

 Generally, employees are subject to compulsory social security in Austria.
 Usually, employers will automatically register employees for social security insurance when they are hired.
 The strong social insurance system means that taxes are high in Austria, and you can expect to pay 20% VAT on goods that you purchase and up to 55% on your yearly taxable income.

 If you are employed, a monthly contribution to social insurance (18.12% in 2020) will come out of every paycheck.
 Additionally, your employer will pay a similar sum on your behalf, and 1.53% of your paycheck will go into a pension fund.

 Definitely, top of the list during your first week in Austria, will be opening a bank account.
 With the wonders of digital and mobile banking, you may even be able to set this up before you arrive in the country.
 In fact, most of the banks in Austria offer mobile banking to their customers.

 If you go down this route, you will need to verify your identity by providing a PostIdent.
 Currently, there are four ways to verify your identity, as follows:

 - eID – for this option, your personal information and ID card is sent over the internet